sissaschool/xmlschema/doc/usage.rst

 at a remote location while also having the option to store the same schema locally for offline use.

+The first option is to build a schema and then export the XSD sources to a local
+directory:

 .. code-block:: py

     import xmlschema